-The property's long history of periodic forest cutting by previous owners has created a diversity of tree species and forest stand age-structures.
-As a result, despite the recent heavy cutting that removed most of the mature trees throughout the property, there remains a diverse vegetative composition and age-class structure.
-While red maple and beech trees are currently the dominate species in the forest, oak, pine and birch seedlings occur on highgraded and clear-cut sites.
+The property's long history of periodic forest cutting by previous owners has created a diversity of tree species and forest stand agestructures.
+As a result, despite the recent heavy cutting that removed most of the mature trees throughout much of the property, there remains a diverse vegetative composition and age-class structure.
+In MUs 1-4, while red maple and beech trees are currently the dominate species in the forest, oak, pine and birch seedlings occur on high-graded and clear-cut sites.
 In other areas, a diverse mixture of sapling and pole-size trees are dominate.
-With appropriate monitoring and intermediate silvicultural treatments when and where needed, the long-term forest management goal is the development of high-quality hardwood and conifer stands that will provide both economic and wildlife habitat values.
+In MU-5, the overstory consists mainly of white pine and mixed hardwoods including red oak, beech, red maple, and black/yellow birch.
+There are also small amounts of sugar maple, white ash, and white birch.
+Hemlock is also scattered throughout the overstory with some areas having a large hemlock component.
+Other softwoods present in small amounts in include red pine and spruce.
+MU-6, also heavily cut in recent years, mainly consists of areas of dense sapling and pole-sized stands dominated by beech, with an understory of hemlock and beech.
+As with MUs 1-4, there are also areas with more diversity in vegetative composition and age-class structure.
+For the entire property, with appropriate monitoring and intermediate silvicultural treatments when and where needed, the long-term forest management goal is the development of high-quality hardwood and conifer stands that will provide both economic and wildlife habitat values.